One for the man who answered the call.

 One for the brother taken too soon.

-One for hearts heavy and sad.
+One for hearts made heavy and sad.

-One for families torn apart
+One for families torn apart;

-And one for a boy now without his dad.
+One for a boy now without his dad.

-One for the endless tears,
+One for the onslaught of tears,

 One for the new struggles.

-Another for so many lost years.
+One for so many lost years.

 One for the mother's only son,